St. John's Lutheran Church

 Women's Bible Study . . .

-. . . will return on Thursday, May 8th at noon.
+. . . will be Tuesday, October 14th at noon.
 Any questions, please contact Rose Montgomery at rosetrix38@comcast.net.
 All are welcome!

 Rock of our Salvation Worship